Neti-Test/filplus-allocator-governance/DecreaseAllowance.md

 ### Important Information

 Removing DataCap does not directly return it to the allocator but remains on the contract.
 To utilize this DataCap, you must repeat the steps from **Prepare calldata**, but instead of setting `decreaseAllowance`, set `increaseAllowance`.

+Allocator should post an issue on the github informing the client about changes for book keeping